sormuras/sormuras.github.io/blog/2018-09-09-testing-in-the-modular-world.md

     exports com.xyz;
 }
 ```
 _Note!
 The package `com.abc` should **not** be part of a module named `com.xyz`.
 Why not?
-See https://blog.joda.org/2017/04/java-se-9-jpms-module-naming.html for details._
+See [Stephen's JPMS module naming](https://blog.joda.org/2017/04/java-se-9-jpms-module-naming.html) blog for details._

 ### ☕ `open module black.box`

 - The test module descriptor for `black.box` reads module `com.xyz` and a bunch of testing framework modules.
-- It may only refer to published (`public` and residing in an `exported` package) types in those other modules.
+- It may only refer to accessible (`public` and residing in an `exported` package) types in those other modules.
-- This includes modules `com.xyz`: tests may refer to published types in package `com.xyz` - test can't refer to types in non-published package `com.abc`.
+- This includes modules `com.xyz` in particular: tests may refer to published types in package `com.xyz` - test can't refer to types in non-published package `com.abc`.
 - Module `black.box` is declaring itself `open` allowing test discovery via deep reflection.

 ```java